samerbahri98/youtube-exporter/README.md

-# youtube-exporter
+# YouTube Exporter

-YouTube Exporter for Prometheus
+Prometheus exporter for YouTube metrics.
+Written in Go.